The purpose of reasonable accommodations is to enable the prospective or current employee with a disability to perform a job.

 Step 1: Complete the ADA/504 Employee Fact Sheet and Accommodations Request Form*

-Step 2: Submit the request form and a copy of any supporting documentation to Kate Laking either via email at firstname.lastname@example.org, fax at 410.778.7255, or standard mail to:
+Step 2: Submit the request form and a copy of any supporting documentation to Andrea Vassar either via email at email@example.com, fax at 410.778.7884, or standard mail to:

 Chestertown, MD 21620

-Step 3: Participate in an interactive process with Human Resources and your supervisor to determine and implement reasonable accommodations.
+Step 3: Participate in an interactive process between the Section 504/ADA Coordinator, Human Resources, and your supervisor to determine and implement reasonable accommodations.

-*Documentation of disability may be required.
-If so, such documentation will be maintained in a confidential file separate from the employee’s personnel record.
+*Documentation of disability will be required and will be maintained in a confidential file separate from the employee’s personnel record.

 If you need to request any documents on this webpage in an alternative accessible format (Braille, digital, audio, or large print) please contact Andrea Vassar at 410.778.7883 or firstname.lastname@example.org.